Dilbert66/HomeAssistantFiles/README.md

 # Alexa - Broadlink/OpenMQTTGateway - Home Assistant Media Player/TV controller including channel selection.

-**NOTE: updated to work on HomeAssistant Version 0.91.1

 This customization uses a modified broadlink.py file from from Vassilis Panos's project at
 https://github.com/vpnmaster/homeassistant-custom-components as well as a modified version of the